-Mexican Tomatillo and Shredded Beef Soup gets its zest from poblano chiles.
-Flavorful, authentic ingredients create a warming weeknight dinner you’ll do some serious cheering about.
+Mexican Soup with Tomatillo and Shredded Beef gets its zest from poblano chiles.
+Flavorful, authentic ingredients create a warming weeknight dinner.

 I don’t use enough tomatillos.
 It’s a fact.
 I really like them though.
 They add a savory tanginess to dishes – like a tomato but slightly less sweet and of course with a different flavor.
 So like the tomato-based soups I love, I wanted to create a tomatillo-based soup with all the glorious Mexican flavors I could.